tdnelson2/mws-restaurant-review-app/README.md

 ## Overview

 I completed this for the [Udacity Mobile Web Specialist Certification Course](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024).
 This commit represents **stage 1** of the course.
-The objective is to convert [this static webpage](https://github.com/udacity/mws-restaurant-stage-1) to a responsive, mobile-ready web application which is in compliance with accepted accessibility standards and functional during limited or no internet connection.
+The objective is to convert [this static webpage](https://github.com/udacity/mws-restaurant-stage-1) to a responsive, mobile-ready web application which is in compliance with accepted accessibility standards and functional during limited or no internet connectivity.

 ### Setup